StarRocks/starrocks-kubernetes-operator/README.md

 and configuration.
 With StarRocks Kubernetes Operator, you can easily manage the lifecycle of StarRocks clusters, such as installing, scaling, upgrading etc.

+> [!NOTE]
+> The StarRocks k8s operator was designed to be a level 2 operator.
+See https://sdk.operatorframework.io/docs/overview/operator-capabilities/ to understand more about the capabilities of a level 2 operator.

 ## Prerequisites

 1. Kubernetes version >= 1.18